 I took a selfie, of course, to see the finished product, and I looked like an entirely different person!
 She used the eyeliner to make my eyes have a more upward angle.
 (At this point I was in full blown diva mode.)

 I rocked my smoky look while getting the oil changed in my car and babysitting an infant.
 I think the baby and the mechanic both liked my look.
 Just kidding, they were super confused.

 Alas, I had to remove my new face so that I could sleep.
 This was not an easy task, but it was necessary.

 Cotton balls and an oil-based makeup remover were my best friends during this process because I needed to tackle waterproof makeup, which is pretty much cement.

-After about 9 hours ( in reality it was 10 minutes) and 6 cotton balls later, I was makeup-free.
+After about nine hours ( in reality it was ten minutes) and six cotton balls later, I was makeup-free.
 I couldn’t see out of my oil-covered eyeballs but I was happy.

 So, after such an adventure, would I do it again?
 Absolutely.
 It was fun to wear that makeup for a day, so I encourage you all to step outside of your box and go get $100 worth of makeup slathered on your face.